flextype/docs.flextype.org/project/entries/en/foundation/entries/entry.md

     link: "[url]/en/foundation/"
 ---

 Entries are the fundamental building-blocks of your project.
-We are using jekyll like entries format, it means that each entry in the Flextype should contains **Entry Front Matter** block in valid YAML format at the top of the file and **Entry Content** marked up using HTML + Markdown + Shortcodes and etc... at the bottom of the file.
+We are using jekyll like entries format.
+It means that each entry in the Flextype should contains **Entry Front Matter** block in valid YAML format at the top of the file and **Entry Content** marked up using HTML + Markdown + Shortcodes and etc... at the bottom of the file.

-Here is a basic example:
+Here is a simple entry example:

 <div class="file-header"><i class="far fa-file-alt"></i> project/entries/my-entry/entry.md</div>